LATEST: Covid-19 figures for Laois and neighbours

 Coronavirus cases in Laois and neighbouring counties

-No new cases of Covid-19 have been reported in Laois as of this Friday evening, June 26
+Laois has had full week Covid-19 free of officially confirmed cases, according to figures published on Monday evening, June 29

-The number of cases in Laois remains for the past two days at 265 according to figures published by the Department of Health.
+The number of cases in Laois remained at 265 from June 20 to June 27 according to figures published by the Department of Health.

 Tipperary remains at 543 cases - no change.

-Westmeath remains at 672 cases and Longford at 285 again, no change.
+Westmeath remains at 672 cases and Longford at 286 - up one.

-Friday's up to date figures show that there were three additional deaths from Covid-19 in the past 24 hours.
+Monday's up to date figures show that there were no additional deaths from Covid-19 in the past 24 hours.

-Figures from the Health Protection, Surveillance Centre show an official death toll of 1,730 deaths in Ireland recorded since the first death in March.
+The Health Protection, Surveillance Centre data shows an official death toll of 1,735 deaths in Ireland recorded since the first death in March.

 Leave your comment